eNMS-automation/eNMS/README.md

 ## Display control

-With the search function, the user can select a type of object and search a value for any property: all matching objects will be highlighted.
+In both the geographical and logical views, the user can filter the view by searching for specific value for each property.
 Regular expressions allows for specific search like an IP subnet.
-The user can select which type of device is displayed, use labels to display any property, and create graphical items like rectangles, ellipses or texts.
+The user can also control which property is displayed as a label for nodes and links.

+(video: TODO)

 # Getting started